concordia000/Astrotrac360UI/README.md

-5. Enter the RA, DEC coordinates of the alignment star/object in ~~decimal degrees.
-I know it is a pain to convert the coordinates, but for simplicity you might have to make do for now.~~ normal coordinates according to the format provided.
+5. Enter the RA, DEC coordinates of the alignment star/object.

-    ~~Use this website to get the decimal degree coordinates: https://www.swift.psu.edu/secure/toop/convert.htm~~

-    What this will do is to create a "local alignment" by calculating the local sidereal time at the time of alignment.
+    What this will do is to create a "local alignment" by calculating the local sidereal time at the time of alignment, as well as a DEC offset.

     *Refreshing the page will lose the alignment and the connection, but it might be a good thing to do if the mount started behaving eratically.

-6. If my code worked this far, I suppose you can let it press the Goto button and theoretically it should slew to Andromeda Galaxy, if the polar alignment and one star alignment were done correctly.
+    *Persistent alignment/auto resume is implemented, but will not work while used on a local machine.

+6. Enter the coordinates for the GOTO target and press GOTO button.
+Abort if the mount is running into things.

 7. If the mount start behaving erratically, switch it off and on again.
 It should be back to normal.